-Romania: Transelectrica and Prysmian Power agree to develop electricity export route with Turkey2.
-June 2015. / SEE Energy News
+Romania: Transelectrica and Prysmian Power agree to develop electricity export route with Turkey, SEE Energy News

 National Power Grid Company Transelectrica and Italian group Prysmian Power Link signed a Memorandum of Understanding for the submarine cable that should transport electricity from Romania to Turkey.
 It covers the pre-planning, planning, financing, construction and operation of the submarine power infrastructure meant to interconnect the two Balkan electricity markets.